SANdood/Ecobee/README.md

 I hereby contribute my edits and additions to the same Open Source domain as the prior works noted above.
 (Open Source descriptions here).
 I attest that my edits and modifications are solely my own original work, and not derived, copied or replicated from other non-open source works.
 Any similarity to other works is therefore a product of development using the Ecobee API and the SmartThings development environment, which independently and together define a narrow band of operational leeway in order to successfully interface with the two environments.

+<b>IMPORTANT!</b> Before installing and using my enhanced version, I <i>strongly encourage</i> you to review the most excellent documentation written by @StrykerSKS for his updates.
+You can find it here: https://github.com/StrykerSKS/SmartThingsPublic/blob/StrykerSKS-Ecobee3/smartapps/smartthings/ecobee-connect.src/README.md

 Notable Enhancements and Changes
 --------------------------------
 This work represents a significant overhaul of the aforemention prior implementation.
 Most notable of these include: